Travel to Kintyre

 If you have an Electric Vehicle (EV) there’s a good amount of charging points on the route supplied by ChargePlace Scotland.
 ChargePlace Scotland is Scotland’s national Electric Vehicle (EV) charging network owned and developed by the Scottish Government

-There's more than one way to Campbeltown!
+No need to panic, there's more than one way to Campbeltown!
 This map shows you some alternatives. 👍

 By road, the standard route to Campbeltown is generally the A82 (out of Glasgow), take the A83 and follow it all the way to Campbeltown.
 It takes you through some of the most stunning scenery in Western Scotland and there are plenty of things to see and do on the way.